s-r-e-e-r-a-j/FTPBuster/README.md

 | `-p`, `--pass-file`  | Password wordlist                      |
 | `--password`         | Single password                        |

-|ℹ️ You must provide either a wordlist or a single value for both username and password.
+> You must provide either a wordlist or a single value for both username and password.